 I like to fit the best quality Kevlar belt I can because I don’t want to come back and visit this again any time soon.

 It is possible to read the code from the old belt.
-However, be mindful, unless you know the machine, a previous repairer could have fitted an incorrect belt. (bitter experience and I don’t want to talk about it)
+However, be mindful that unless you know the machine, a previous repairer could have fitted an incorrect belt. (bitter experience and I don’t want to talk about it)

 Confident you have the correct belt at hand, the replacement process looks like this: